abriljordan/ga_blog/docs/working-with-dashboard/create_edit_dashboard.md

 <details markdown="block">
   <summary>
-  To add a dataset (indicator) to a dashboard
+  Add a dataset (indicator) to a dashboard
   </summary>
   You can upload external data in a .csv or excel format through the user interface.
   1. Navigate the section where you want to upload the indicator and click `plus (+) `.
 A drop-down menu appears.